 In addition, the Credit Agreement includes, among other things, customary restrictions (subject to certain exceptions) on our ability to incur certain indebtedness, grant certain liens, make certain investments, engage in acquisitions, consolidations and mergers, declare or pay certain dividends, and repurchase shares of our common stock.
 The indentures governing the Senior Notes contain negative covenants restricting or limiting our ability to, among other things, incur or guarantee additional indebtedness, incur liens, pay dividends on, redeem or repurchase our capital stock, make certain investments, permit payment or dividend restrictions on certain of our subsidiaries, sell assets, engage in certain transactions with affiliates, and consolidate or merge or sell all or substantially all of our assets.
-As of December 31, 2022, we were in compliance with all covenants under the Senior Secured Credit Facility and indentures governing the Senior Notes.
+As of December 31, 2023, we were in compliance with all covenants under the Senior Secured Credit Facility and indentures governing the Senior Notes.

-Our credit ratings are reviewed by Moody's Investors Service ("Moody's") and Fitch Ratings ("Fitch").
-As of December 31, 2022, our credit ratings from both Moody's and Fitch are shown in the table below:
+Our credit ratings and outlook are reviewed periodically by Moody's Investors Service, Inc. ("Moody's") and Fitch Ratings, Inc. ("Fitch").
+As of December 31, 2023, our credit ratings from both Moody's and Fitch are shown in the table below:

-December 31, 2022
+December 3 31, 2023

 Credit Ratings Moody's Fitch

 Corporate Credit Ba1 BB+

 Term Loan Baa2 BBB-

 4.75% Senior Notes Ba2 BB+

 5.875% Senior Notes Ba2 BB+

 3.75% Senior Notes Ba2 BB+

-We anticipate that our capital expenditures in 2023 will be lower than 2022 and expect increased cash income taxes as a result of lower deductions in 2023 related to our intangible assets.
+We anticipate that our capital expenditures and cash income taxes in 2024 will be comparable to 2023.

-Our current stock repurchase program was originally authorized by the Board of Directors in 2016.
-On February 24, 2022, the Board of Directors authorized us to repurchase an additional \$1,000 million of our common stock, bringing the total amount authorized under the Repurchase Program to \$4,000 million.
-During 2022, we repurchased approximately \$278 million of our common stock under the Repurchase Program.
-All of the repurchase transactions during 2022 were settled in cash during the same period.
-As of December 31, 2022, we had approximately \$1,035 million available under the Repurchase Program.
+Our Board of Directors has authorized us to repurchase up to \$4,000 million of our common stock pursuant to the Repurchase Program.
+During 2023, we repurchased approximately \$263 million of our common stock under the Repurchase Program.
+All of the repurchase transactions during 2023 were settled in cash during the same period.
+As of December 31, 2023, we had approximately \$773 million available under the Repurchase Program.

-The following table shows our sources and uses of funds for the years ended December 31, 2022, 2021 and 2020 (in millions):
+The following table shows our sources and uses of funds for the years ended December 31, 2023, 2022 and 2021 (dollars in millions):

-Years ended December 31, Statement of Cash Flows Data 20)22 2021 2020 Cash flows provided by operating activities \$ 657 \$ 635 \$ 561 Cash flows used for investing activities (183) (212) (111) Cash flows used for financing activities (367) (604) (335)
+rears ended December 51, Statement of Cash Flows Data 2023 2022 2021 Cash flows provided by operating activities \$ 78 4 \$ 657 \$ 635 Cash flows used for investing activities (12 9) (183) (212) Cash flows used for financing activities (33 2) (367) (604)